yojoshb/jmusicbot-docker/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/yojoshb/jmusicbot?style=for-the-badge)](https://hub.docker.com/r/yojoshb/jmusicbot)
 [![Docker Image Size (tag)](https://img.shields.io/docker/image-size/yojoshb/jmusicbot/latest?color=blueviolet&style=for-the-badge)](https://hub.docker.com/r/yojoshb/jmusicbot)

 Docker container for [JMusicBot](https://github.com/jagrosh/MusicBot).
-This uses the latest Alpine image for a small footprint.
+This uses the latest Minideb image for a small footprint.

 ## Usage
 Place your **config.txt** in `yourpath/toconfig` to map it to the container.
 The config folder will also contain `serversettings.json` if it exists.
 If you need to access the container you can hop into it and get a shell using: